Balanced Low-Complexity and Flexible Error-Correction List Flip Decoding for Polar Codes: Introduction

+In this work, we propose a low complexity list flip decoder with FHECC, called the parity-check-aided D-SCLF (PC-DSCLF) decoder.
+The main contributions of our work are as follows: \begin{itemize} \item Firstly, we introduce a simplified flip metric that preserves FHECC.
+Compared to the latest simplified flip metric in \cite{[181]}, the proposed one reduces nonlinear operations in the D-SCLF decoder while maintaining its FHECC.

+\item Secondly, we present a hybrid-check-based decoding scheme.
+To ensure efficient error detection and early termination, we established two requirements and developed a specific hybrid-check scheme based on them.
+Building on this, we propose a hybrid-check-aided decoding scheme.
+Simulation results demonstrate that the D-SCLF decoder with the proposed hybrid-check-based decoding scheme achieves up to a 64.1\% average complexity reduction compared to the D-SCLF algorithm with undistributed CRC bits, for $PC(512, 256+24)$.

-Finally, we combine the simplified flip metric and multi-PC scheme (including the allocation scheme for multi-PC bits and the multi-PC-aided decoding scheme) to propose the PC-DSCLF decoding algorithm.
-Simulation results show that our PC-SCLF decoding algorithm shows up to 51.1\% average complexity gain with respect to the D-SCLF algorithm with distributed CRC, for $PC(512, 256+24)$, which leads to average energy reduction and average decoding delay reduction.
+\item Finally, we propose the PC-DSCLF decoder by combining the proposed simplified flip metric and the hybrid-check-based decoding scheme.
+Simulation results show that the proposed PC-DSCLF decoder achieves up to a 51.1\% average complexity reduction compared to the D-SCLF algorithm with distributed CRC, for $PC (512, 256+24)$. \end{itemize}

-Without loss of generality, we choose the check bit structure consistent with that in \cite{[12]}.
-Besides, $PC(512, 256+24)$ represents the code length is 512, the number of the information bits is 256, and the number of check bits is 24.

 The remainder of the paper is organized as follows.
-Section II briefly overviews the encoding method and main SCL-based decoding algorithm.
+Section II briefly overviews the encoding method and main SCL-based decoders.
 Section III describes and analyzes the details of the proposed decoders.
-In section IV, the simulation results are illustrated and discussed.
+In Section IV, the simulation results are illustrated and discussed.
 Finally, some conclusions are highlighted.